imsks/Pulse/src/README.md

 - Graceful failure handling (retry, DLQ)
 - Handler routing (via registry)
 - Isolation from Control Plane

-**System Design Note**: Workers can scale independently.
-If you have 10x more jobs, add more workers.
-If API is slow, scale API.
-This decoupling is critical for distributed systems.

 ### 3️⃣ Infrastructure (`queue/`, `rate-limit/`)
 **Responsibility**: Redis connections, BullMQ setup, rate limiting logic.